laoguowangCP/godot-statechart-sharp/docs/manual.md

 ## State

 This node works as "state" in common state machine system.
-They can be arranged in a tree structure as hierarchical state machine do.

-Beware, not all states in the tree are active.
+States can be arranged in a tree structure as hierarchical state machine do.
+Likely, not all states in the tree are active.
 Root state is always active.
-For the rest, their activity are decided by their parent state, according to parent's state mode.
+But for the rest, their activity are decided by their parent state, according to parent's state mode.

-`Compound` is the default state mode:
+`Compound`: the default mode.

 - If a compound state is active, then exactly 1 substate (non-history) will be active (if there's any), which is called current state.
 - Initial state is the substate a compound will choose as current state by default.
 You can assign it in inspector, or the first substate (non-history) will be initial state (if there's any).

-`Parallel` mode is opposite to compund:
+`Parallel`:

 - If it is active, then all substate (non-history) will be active.

-`History` is a special mode.
-Usually history state is treated as "pseudo state" — a reference or a pointer to other state(s), only used as a transition's target.
+`History`: with this mode, state represents the history "active status" of parent's descendant states.

 - Never active.
+History state is only used as a transition's target.
 - You can switch whether a history state is deep or shallow.

   - A shallow history points to parent's substate(s), once active till last exit of parent state.
 With compound parent, it points to the sibling once active (or parent's initial state, if parent has never been active before).
 With parallel parent, it points to all the non-history siblings.